Rook’s Nest Academy SEND Information Report 2019-20

 - The Head teacher, SENCO and Learning Mentor will organise and manage meetings related to CAF, Educational Welfare or Social Care, and also act as a liaison between staff and parents.

-- The SEND Governor has an overview of SEND policy in Academy and does SEND support within Academy.
+- The SEND Governor has an overview of SEND policy in the Academy, meets with, and is provided with regular updates from the SENCo.
+The governor provides continuing support to the SENCo.

 - We have a dedicated member of staff who will give out prescribed medicines in accordance with the academy medicines policy which can be found on the Academy website www.rooksnestacademy.co.uk